 “Let’s meet at the office,” says D., our producer.

-The “office” is the muffin shop in Covent Garden, where the first one to arrive grabs the table by the back window, overlooking St Paul’s Church.
+The “office” is Muffinsky’s, in Covent Garden, where the first one to arrive grabs the table by the back window, overlooking St Paul’s Church.
 The Actors’ Church.
 D. pulls out the A4 spiral notebook where he keeps amending the figures of the budget.
 I hand out copies of the amended script, and B. spouts tap dance choreography terms, while ensuring the cups of cappuccino, Americano and steamed milk with hazelnut syrup do not get knocked over.
 “The script has to grow organically,” says B.

 D. pulls out the calculator.